Nishita-2402/ML-Projects/README.md

 # Machine Learning Practice Projects

-Welcome to the Machine Learning Practice Projects repository! 🚀 This collection of hands-on projects is crafted to enhance your machine learning skills through practical applications.
+Welcome to the Machine Learning Practice Projects repository! 🚀 This collection of hands-on projects is crafted to enhance machine learning skills through practical applications.
 Explore various domains, experiment with algorithms, and gain valuable experience with real-world datasets.

 ## Projects Overview